How can companies creatively use social media for recruitment marketing?

 Wendy's pioneered a meme-based marketing strategy and did wonders for their popularity.
 At this point, Wendy's social media may be more popular than the restaurant itself, especially among younger generations.

 Following Wendy's lead, using memes for your social media is just as effective for recruitment marketing.
 This strategy is even more effective if your ideal candidates for a given position are generally younger.
-It's simple; you're adapting your marketing language to one relatable for your target audience.
+It's simple; you're adapting your marketing language to one relatable to your target audience.
 If you speak their language, they're way more likely to entertain the idea of working for you.

 On top of this, people who like memes are more likely to interact with memes than with other content.
 Social media is the birthplace and the home of memes, so posting one is the most natural thing an account can do.
 Users will feel much more comfortable liking or sharing a meme post than a serious, well-written, corporate tweet from the recruiting team.

-It's good for branding and engagement and will be fun for your social media manager.
+It's good for branding and engagement, and will be fun for your social media manager.
 A total no-brainer!

 4. Engage with people.